karlpokus/konstapel/README.md

 # konstapel
-Authorization and database management in one for node.js
+Authorization middleware for node.js

+Work in progress